blei-lab/edward/website/api/_sources/inferences.txt

 class.

 Nothing in ``Inference`` says anything about the class of models that an inference algorithm must work with.
-This one can build inference algorithms which are tailored to a smaller class of models than the general class available here, or even tailor it to a single model.
+Thus one can build inference algorithms which are tailored to a smaller class of models than the general class available in Edward, or even tailor it to a single model.

 Hybrid methods and novel paradigms outside of ``VariationalInference`` and ``MonteCarlo`` are also possible in Edward.
 For example, one can